This article was first posted in November 2021, but has been significantly updated in the light of important new information in January 2022.

 Living in a tiny cottage in the village of Castle Bolton, just a few yards from the entrance to the actual castle, was the artist Fred Lawson.
 Lawson painted many local scenes and wrote in The Dalesman about local events, including traditional events such as Redmire Feast with its “Cheesecake Gatherers”.
-A short article about this is planned as an adjunct to this one in the future.

 Broadcast on 7th March 1941